espritoxyz/tsa/docs/reference/stopping.md

 nav_order: 3
 ---

-# Strategies for stopping analysis
+# Strategies for Stopping Analysis

 The analyzed contracts often have too many possible execution paths to be fully analyzed.
 In this case, you can use one of the strategies to stop the analysis.